cppccn/server/README.md

 - Answer Yes to the Static files collection
 - Insert your MySql Passwd in order for the script to create the database

-Last step: modify local_settings.py database PASSWORD field

-In order to modify personal settings, edit owndrive/local_settings.py file, you can change the Shared Directory Path there, the database used from Django, the Database name, user and password.
-The '/tmp' dir has been chosen as a default value for the shared directory path.
+In order to modify personal settings, edit owndrive/local_settings.py file, you can change the Shared Directory Path there (***/tmp*** by default), the Database used by Django, its name, user and password.

 # Run
 ```bash
   python manage.py createsuperuser --username=admin_user --email=admin@cappuccino.com
   bash run.sh
 ```
-Navigate with your browser to http://localhost:8000 and login with ***admin_user*** as username and the password you just set.
+Navigate with your browser to http://localhost:8000 and login with ***admin_user*** as username using password you just set.

 ## Functionnalities

-- File listing (table view)
-- Copy
-- Move
-- Delete
+- Web Interface
+- Shell Commands (File System and Utilities)
 - Download
 - Upload
 - Stream
+- End-to-end Encryption
+- Download Delegation to Server of file / torrent
+- Easy to install and self-hosted
+- Filters and Regex for searching Files
+- File Versioning with Git

 ## History

 I wanted to have a customizable system to have access to my own files from outside home, but looking on the net I only found an old versioned django server or Server and Clients with too big dependencies to make the effort of rewriting my own client.

-## Requirements

-- a computer switched on
-- connection to the net

 ## To do List:
 ------------------------------------------------------------